RagnarGrootKoerkamp/BAPCtools/readme.md

 TODO: The `float_tolerance` flags are not yet supported in custom validation mode, though they do work with the default validator build into `tools.py` itself.

-TODO: We should support `.ans` validator even for 'custom' validator type.

 The output validator will be called as `./output_validator testcase.in testcase.ans output_dir [flags] < team_output.out`.